buddhist-uni/buddhist-uni.github.io/_content/canon/an6.20.md

 source_url: "https://accesstoinsight.org/ati/tipitaka/an/an06/an06.020.than.html"
 drive_links: ["https://drive.google.com/file/d/1MNUlKlKitIC_hW_rOsku1p2p2sVdd35c/view?usp=drivesdk"]
 course: meditation
+status: featured
 tags:
   - an
-  - death
-  - imagery
+# imagery tag covered by Hecker's Similes
 year: 1997
 pages: 1
 parallels:
   - an8.74
 ---

 > … he should put forth extra desire, effort, diligence, endeavor, relentlessness, mindfulness, & alertness for the abandoning of those very same evil, unskillful qualities.
-Just as when a person whose turban or head is on fire
+Just as when a person whose turban or hair is on fire